Investors swamp IPO for K-Pop band BTS management label, prices at top of range | MarketScreener

-Institutional investors sought more than 1,000 times the number of shares on offer, with Big Hit riding on the success of the seven-member band, which has become the first South Korean group to reach No.1 on the U.S. Billboard Hot 100 singles chart with song "Dynamite".
+Institutional investors expressed interest in more than 1,000 times the number of shares on offer, with Big Hit riding on the success of the seven-member band, which has become the first South Korean group to reach No.1 on the U.S. Billboard Hot 100 singles chart with song "Dynamite".

 Big Hit priced the IPO at 135,000 won ($115) per share, it said in a regulatory filing, the top of an indicative price range of 105,000-135,000 won announced earlier this month.

-Some 1,420 institutional investors indicated interest for shares in the offering, looking for 1,117 times the number available, the filing said.
+Some 1,420 institutional investors sought shares in the IPO in pre-subscription offers, looking for 1,117 times the number available, the filing said.
 About 98% said they would pay the top-range price or more.

+"Big Hit is classified as a kind of global export firm," said Park Sung-ho, analyst at Yuanta Securities Korea.

+"Not only has it proven its ability to use Youtube, social media for smart market infiltration, it has fandom platform Weverse which gives unprecedented clarity and control over its revenue sources for a label, and may grow into a true platform player as outside artists increasingly join."

 Institutional and retail investors' subscriptions are due on Oct.
 5-6.